martanunesdea/martanunesdea.github.io/content/embedded-software.md

 ---
-title: Applications of embedded software
+title: What is embedded software, really?
+description: Explaining the critical applications of Embedded Software
 tags: ['post']
-date: 2020-02-21
+date: 2019-12-02
 layout: post.njk
 ---
 Nowadays, a vast majority of end-products from software development are consumed through mobile devices and computers (e-commerce, social media, streaming sites, miscellaneous mobile apps, etc.).
 It’s easy to understand the strange reactions from people when I tell them about my job as an embedded software engineer.
 I once had someone asking me if that is the same as “making models”.
 Mostly, though, the blunt question I get is “what is that?”.